synthdude/CM2Saas/README.md

 # Leveraging Qlik CLI for CM to Saas migration

+# Introduction

 Migration of Qlik Sense content from Client Managed Qlik Sense on Windows (CM), to a Qlik Sense Saas tenant

-# Preface

 This document is aimed towards a Qlik Sense Saas Tenant admin, that seeks to automate the process of migrating content from CM (Client Managed QSE on Windows), to QSE Saas.